 Herpes Simplex Virus (HSV)

-Either herpes simplex virus type 1 (HSV-1) or herpes simplex virus type 2 (HSV-2) can cause infection.
+Both herpes simplex virus type 1 (HSV-1) and herpes simplex virus type 2 (HSV-2) can cause infection.
 HSV-1 is the most common cause of lesions that appear around the mouth and on the lips.
-HSV-2 is the typical cause of genital herpes.
-Both conditions are highly contagious and are spread by direct contact with the lesions of another infected individual such as a playmate, parent, or caretaker.
+HSV-2 more commonly causes lesions on the genital area, although HSV-1 can also be a cause.
+HSV-2 can more rarely occur on virtually any body surface.
+HSV is highly contagious and is spread by direct contact with the lesions of another infected individual, such as a playmate, parent, or caretaker.
 The virus can even spread in the absence of symptoms or visible lesions.

 Who's At Risk?

 Infection with HSV is very common.
 Most people never even know they have been infected, as their immune system suppresses symptoms.
 At least one-third of children are infected by HSV by the end of childhood.

 HSV infection may be more severe in newborns and in those with a weak immune system.

 Signs & Symptoms

 Most commonly, primary herpes in children involves painful blisters and erosions of the gums and the skin around or lining the mouth.
 There may also be fever, swollen lymph nodes in the neck, irritability, and a poor appetite.
 If HSV is introduced on another body site, there may be painful blisters and sores in that location (eg, the finger, face, genitals), with swelling and similar symptoms affecting the entire body, such as fever and swollen lymph nodes.

 - You can give acetaminophen (Tylenol) or ibuprofen (Advil, Motril) for the pain.
 It is important to relieve pain so that eating and sleeping are possible.